Daniel-Fauland/CNN_Image_Classification_Generator/README.md

 - You have one folder containing all the images for each category (no sub folders within a category)
 - You do not have a separate folder with validation images
 - The folder and file names contain only the following characters: **'a-z A-Z 0-9 _ - + . \*'**
-- The categories in your labels file appear in the same order as the alphabetically orderd folders in 'training_data' --> The category name for the third folder is in the third line in your labels file and the category name for the fith folder is in the fith line in your labels file, etc.
+- The categories in your labels file appear in the same order as the alphabetically ordered folders in 'training_data' --> The category name for the third folder is in the third line in your labels file, and the category name for the fifth folder is in the fifth line in your labels file, etc.

 Run the [**start_gui.py**](start_gui.py) (GUI verison) or [**train_model.py**](train_model.py) (command line version) file. <br />
 You can select a background image for the gui by changing the value of the variable img in [**start_gui.py**](start_gui.py) <br />